 Increasingly, universities across the country are facing legal challenges based on user complaints about inaccessible websites, instructional materials, and/or products or services.
 Settlements have resulted in those universities having to undertake a major initiative (like ATI), often at high cost and in a shortened time line, to reach compliance.

-Eliminating access barriers in Electronic and Information Technology (EIT) benefits all people, not only persons with a disability.
+Eliminating access barriers in Information and Communication Technology (ICT) benefits all people, not only persons with a disability.
 For example, providing captioned videos can help students who possess differing learning styles and English as a Second Language (ESL) learners.
 Providing fully accessible, tagged PDF and digital files can help students who want to best utilize mobile and computer-based solutions (e.g. give ability to annotate, highlight digital content, generate study guides.)

 Also, the cost to provide accommodations for students, faculty, staff, or the general public often can be reduced or even eliminated by considering accessibility considerations at the time of purchase.

-Hiring or appointing an ATI Designee ("ATI Coordinator") is another key aspect to establishing and maintaining an Accessible EIT procurement program.
-The ATI Designee serves as a focal point for all matters related to Accessibility and EIT:
+Hiring or appointing an ATI Designee ("ATI Coordinator") is another key aspect to establishing and maintaining an Accessible ICT procurement program.
+The ATI Designee serves as a focal point for all matters related to Accessibility and ICT:

-This Process applies to purchases and adoptions of EIT, regardless of the cost or funding source (e.g. State, Foundation, Athletic Corporation, Federal and State grant funds.)
-The requirement for Accessible EIT extends to "free" products or services (e.g. Google Apps), and also includes campus' developed products or services.
+This Process applies to purchases and adoptions of ICT, regardless of the cost or funding source (e.g. State, Foundation, Athletic Corporation, Federal and State grant funds.)
+The requirement for Accessible ICT extends to "free" products or services (e.g. Google Apps), and also includes campus' developed products or services.

 The CSU Accessible Procurement Process was developed as a collaborative effort among six CSU campuses and the Chancellor's Office as part of a system-wide effort to create a standardized procurement process that could be adopted or adapted by any one of the 23 CSU campuses.